View Other Schools

 🇺🇸 United States

-Gaining admission to Sam Houston State University is Moderately Competitive.
-Applicants typically have an average GPA of null and an average MCAT score of null.
+Gaining admission to Sam Houston State University College of Osteopathic Medicine is Moderately Competitive.
+Applicants typically have an average GPA of 3.69 and an average MCAT score of 506.

-To summarize, listed below are the most important academic statistics for Sam Houston State University applicants:
+To summarize, listed below are the most important academic statistics for Sam Houston State University College of Osteopathic Medicine applicants:

 Note: Competitiveness is assessed based on the school's acceptance rate, average MCAT, and average GPA.